MitMaro/eslint-config-mitmaro/README.md

 1. Ensure you have installed the dependencies from General Setup
 1. add `"extends": ["mitmaro", "mitmaro/config/ecmascript-8]` to your ESLint config file

+### `eslint-config-mitmaro/config/ecmascript-9`

+Adds support for ECMAScript 9 features.
+This config automatically brings in `eslint-config-mitmaro/config/ecmascript-8`.

+1. Ensure you have installed the dependencies from General Setup
+1. add `"extends": ["mitmaro", "mitmaro/config/ecmascript-9]` to your ESLint config file

 ### `eslint-config-mitmaro/config/mocha`

 Adds support for [mocha][6], disabling certain rules and adding the [ESLint mocha plugin][7].